ciflikli/css/content/intro.md

 Yes, maximum 50 participants.

-### Will there be constant stream of tea/coffee etc.?
+### Will there be constant stream of tea/coffee etc?

 You got it.